 - There is insufficient separation between authorities.
 Roughly one third of Knesset members serve as ministers or deputy ministers.
 They are therefore forbidden to introduce laws or participate in Knesset committees.

 - Israel’s electoral threshold is one of the lowest in the world and opens the doors to small parties, representing a small segment of the electorate to wield a disproportionate amount of influence.
 Studies show that almost three quarters of all government decisions are not implemented – due in large part to the opposition of small parties.

 - Due to the built-in instability of the system, we hold elections – on average – every two years.
 In the last two decades, we have had on average a new defense minister ever year.
 How can Israel’s government make real progress on crucial issues when the shadow of an upcoming election is ever-present?
 The same paralytic instability pervades government ministries as well.

 - Small political parties are able to extract big concessions from the ruling party for the sake of keeping the coalition together.
-The Tal Law is an example of the disproportionate influence wielded by small parties at the cost of national progress and fairness.
+There are many examples of the disproportionate influence wielded by small parties at the cost of national progress and governance.